johannschopplich/nuxt-kql/docs/api/use-kirby-data.md

 Returns raw data from a Kirby instance for the given path.

-Responses are cached by default between function calls for the same path based on a calculated hash of the query and options.
+Responses are cached by default between function calls for the same path based on a calculated hash of the path and fetch options.

 ## Type Declarations